From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 - Cache: Redis

-Guance is a cloud service platform designed to provide full-stack observability for every complete application in the era of cloud computing and cloud-native systems, fundamentally different from traditional monitoring systems.
+Guance is a cloud service platform designed to solve the problem of building full-chain observability for every complete application in the era of cloud computing and cloud-native environments, fundamentally differing from traditional monitoring systems.

-The concept of observability involves a comprehensive system that provides observability for IT infrastructure supporting business systems, encompassing metrics, logs, and trace components.
-It achieves unified data collection, storage, query, and presentation, and correlates all observability data (metrics, traces, logs), enabling complete observability of the IT system.
+The concept of observability involves making the IT systems carrying business systems observable through a complete system, including three major components: metrics, logs, and tracing.
+It achieves unified data collection, storage, querying, and presentation, and associates all observable data—metrics, traces, and logs—to realize full observability of the IT system.

-Guance is developed based on this philosophy, aiming to enhance the quality of internal IT services within enterprises and improve end-user experience.
+Guance is an observability solution developed based on this philosophy, dedicated to enhancing the quality of IT services within enterprises and improving end-user experience.

 Guance Data Flow:

-Note: DQL is a specialized QL language developed by DataFlux for correlated queries of ES and InfluxDB data.
+Note: DQL is a specialized QL language developed by Dataflux for associated querying of es and influxdb data.

 Installing Datakit:¶